#loveislight

 the daniel anderl

-judicial protection project scholarship
+protection project

 The Daniel Anderl Judicial Protection Project’s mission is to further the safety, security and privacy of members of the judicial community and their families.

-After witnessing the killing of her only child at the hands of what turned out to be an aggrieved former litigant, Salas went on a mission to ensure her son’s murder was not in vain.
+After witnessing the killing of her only child at the hands of what turned out to be an aggrieved former litigant, Judge Salas went on a mission to ensure her son’s murder was not in vain.

-eligibility
+and eligibility

 Award Requirements